diegargon/ProjectBase/README.md

 # ProjectBase
 Another CMS, with plugins support, no code yet.
-Example  http://envigo.net/ProjectBase (sometimes not work since, its the production web)
+Early example  http://envigo.net/ProjectBase (sometimes not work since, its the production web)